 Abstract = 175 words max; 1st cut--more substantive result needed

 Redd counts are commonly used to monitor trends in salmon populations when adult escapements are unknown.
 Despite widespread use, few studies have investigated the accuracy of aerial redd counts or the factors that decrease precision and introduce bias.
 We examined probabilities of aerially detecting Chinook salmon redds by addressing four objectives to: 1) census redds and develop an unbiased estimate; 2) apply the census as a baseline for estimating redd count accuracy; 3) evaluate the effectiveness of a mark-resight approach for measuring count accuracy; and 4) evaluate the influence of environmental and redd-level characteristics on redd detectability.
 We censused redds in 30 stream reaches across six major drainages and compared independent aerial counts to redd census data.
 Errors were measurable and count bias was predictable.
 Most aerial counts contained errors that varied annually, by site, and increased at larger redd densities.
-Aerial counts tended to be negatively biased and commissions were rare.
+Aerial counts tended to be negatively biased and errors of commission were rare.
 Redd contrast and age, riparian canopy, and shading were important predictor variables.
 Our results may be applied to improve aerial redd counts.

 Keywords: Aerial redd counts, Accuracy, Precision, Bias, Chinook salmon, Abundance